 Scientific and Medical Editorial Review Panel

 Assistant Professor/Director, Healthy Buildings program, Harvard T.H.
-Chan School of Public Health/Harvard Center for Health and the Global Environment
+Chan School of Public Health

 Dr. Joseph G. Allen is an assistant professor at the Harvard T.H.
 Chan School of Public Health and co-author of Healthy Buildings: How Indoor Spaces Drive Performance and Productivity, with John Macomber at Harvard Business School.
 He began his career conducting forensic health investigations of sick buildings in several hundred buildings across a diverse range of industries, including healthcare, biotechnology, education, commercial office real estate and manufacturing.

-Dr. Allen's research is widely published in academic journals and he is an associate editor of the Journal of Exposure Science and Environmental Epidemiology and an associate editor of the journal Indoor Air.
-He earned his Doctor of Science (D.Sc.) and Master of Public Health (MPH) degrees from the Boston University School of Public Health, and a Bachelor of Science (B.S.) degree in biology from Boston College.
+Dr. Allen is an associate editor of the Journal of Exposure Science and Environmental Epidemiology and an associate editor of the journal Indoor Air.
+He earned his Doctor of Science (DSc) and Master of Public Health (MPH) degrees from the Boston University School of Public Health, and a Bachelor of Science (BS) degree in Biology from Boston College.
 More information on his research can be found at ForHealth.org.